Your location: Rideau Canal > Save Our Rideau > Correspondence|

-It's a bit of a frustrating experience writing to the Government of Canada about problems with Parks Canada's administration of the Rideau Canal since it is Parks Canada itself that writes the replies (which the Minister rubber stamps).
+It's a bit of a frustrating experience writing to the Government of Canada about problems with Parks Canada's administration of the Rideau Canal since it is Parks Canada itself that writes the replies.
 You can read my letter to Minister McKenna and the blow off letters I received from Parks Canada - very (very) disappointing.
 There was a Liberal promise during the election to restore the damage done by the 2012 cuts to Parks Canada - that has yet to happen for the Rideau Canal.
-There is a bit of light now with the Minister's new directives (May 2018) to Parks Canada as a result of the January 2017, Let's Talk Parks Canada! consultations.
+There is a bit of light now with the Minister's new directives to Parks Canada as a result of the January 2017, Let's Talk Parks Canada! consultations.
+Parks Canada has yet (Dec.
+2018) to do anything about it on the Rideau.